A B C D E F G H J L M N O P R S T V W

 Email: bbrown@tsas.org

 I’m a Brooklyn transplant via the Tulsa Artist Fellowship.
-Growing up in Florida, I spent most of my days skateboarding, creating art, and b-ball’n.
-I met my incredible wife, Judy Arenas, during my fellowship term (I immediately knew she was the one).
+Growing up in Florida, I spent most of my days skateboarding, making art, and shooting hoops.
 The most important advice I can give: if you can, grow a beard.
-Favorite childhood movies: The NeverEnding Story and White Men Can’t Jump.
+Favorite childhood movies: The NeverEnding Story, Labyrinth, and White Men Can’t Jump.
 Greatest TV show: Gumby.

 I teach to connect with a collective consciousness and share my passion for creativity.
 I hope that others can experience the same fulfillment that art has brought to my life.